 - Automobile parts or tires

 Televisions are only accepted at our Fort Worth Campus Drive headquarters.
-Fort Worth residents can also drop off TV’s and e-waste at three designated drop off stations at city landfills that Goodwill helps staff (2400 Brennan Ave; 5150 Martin Luther King Jr. Freeway; and 6260 Old Hemphill Road).
+Fort Worth residents can also drop off TV’s and e-waste at four designated drop off stations at city landfills that Goodwill helps staff (2400 Brennan Ave; 5150 Martin Luther King Jr. Freeway; 6260 Old Hemphill Road and 301 Hillshire, Haslet TX).

 Thank you for your donation.
 You are making a difference in the lives of real people in our community.